 Artificial Neural Networks (ANN) – Some background

-As per Dr Robert Hecht-Nielsen, the inventor of one of the first neuron computer, ANN is “A computing system made up of a number of simple, highly connected processing elements, which process information by their dynamic state response to external inputs.”
+As per Dr Robert Hecht-Nielsen, the inventor of one of the first neuron computers, ANN is “A computing system made up of several simple, highly connected processing elements, which process information by their dynamic state response to external inputs.”

-AILabPage defines – Artificial neural networks (ANNs) as “A complex computer code written with a number of simple, highly interconnected processing elements which is inspired by human biological brain structure for simulating human brain working & processing data (Information) models“.
-Point to note, it’s way different than traditional computer program though.
+AILabPage defines – Artificial neural networks (ANNs) as “A complex computer code written with several simple, highly interconnected processing elements which are inspired by human brain structure for simulating human brain working & processing data (Information) models“.
+Or simply “a mathematical mesh”, point to note, it’s way different than traditional computer program though.

 Artificial Neural Networks (ANN) – Building Blocks

 In 1943 Warren S. McCulloch and Walter Pitts came out with a highly simplified model of a neuron in their paper and made an important contribution to the development of artificial neural networks.
-ANNs consist of several parameters, hyper-parameters and layers.
+ANNs consist of several parameters, hyper-parameters, and layers.
 Parameters and hyper-parameters help to drive output from the neural network model.
-Weights, a number of epochs, biases, batch size and learning rates are few examples of parameters.
+Weights, the number of epochs, biases, batch size and learning rates are a few examples of parameters.
 Neural nets consist of 3 layers.
 These nodes process information:

-- Hidden Layers: The next layer or input taken from the output of the input layer.
-This layer is responsible for number crunching i.e. mathematical operation, paying attention to detect patterns data which human eye cant see and extractor of feature etc. There can be a minimum of one and many multiple hidden layers.
+- Hidden Layers: The next layer or input is taken from the output of the input layer.
+This layer is responsible for number crunching i.e. mathematical operation, paying attention to detecting patterns of data which the human eye can’t see and extracting of features, etc. There can be a minimum of one or many multiple hidden layers.

 - Output Layer: Takes input from the hidden layer to generate the desired output.

 Artificial neural networks have a very important role in building deep learning models.
-Like the human brain, ANN gets formed of the neuron to process information.
-ANNs has excellent possibility & flexibility to model, establish and ease out complex relationships between input and output.
-The neural networks are now part of research subject like Neuro-informatics (a research field concerned with the organisation of neuroscience data by the application of computational models and analytical tools).
+Like the human brain, ANN gets formed by the neuron to process information.
+ANNs have excellent possibility & flexibility to model, establish and ease out complex relationships between input and output.
+Neural networks are now part of research subjects like Neuro-informatics (a research field concerned with the organization of neuroscience data by the application of computational models and analytical tools).

 Artificial Neural Networks (ANN) – Answer to Many Questions

-Artificial neural network concept came out of the human brain working model as an inspiration to allow machines to read & generate pictures, texts for translations, videos and sounds.
-Today we have fully working models of neural networks which can answer the question through voice processing, recognising handwritings, watch and interpret videos, understand and predict our behaviour.
+The artificial neural network concept came out of the human brain working model as an inspiration to allow machines to read & generate pictures, and texts for translations, videos and sounds.
+Today we have fully working models of neural networks that can answer questions through voice processing, recognise handwriting, watch and interpret videos, and understand and predict our behaviour.

 It can alert security officials and send the location of the wanted person through face detection and body language behaviour.
 Neural networks are always at the foundation level for many of the biggest breakthroughs in artificial intelligence.
 Yes also can drive us around in our cars

-The question here can be how neural network manage to do so?
+The question here can be how neural networks manage to do so?
 Well, the answer is simple and complex at the same time as it all boils down to the data we generate.
-These networks read, understand and find patterns in our data to learn and fine-tune itself.
-More the data it processes more smartness it acquires over time.
-It requires extensive training of neural network before implementing them in a real-time problem-solving environment, So neural networks can
+These networks read, understand and find patterns in our data to learn and fine-tune themselves.
+The more data it processes more smartness it acquires over time.
+It requires extensive training of neural networks before implementing them in a real-time problem-solving environment, So neural networks can

 - Predict our behaviour and become an expert.